MalcolmMielle/bark_monitor/README.md

 ```

 Start the program by running `python3 scripts/yamnet_record.py --config-file <path to config file>` to launch the NN based detection.
+If you are on Raspberry Pi or other device, consider using the [TFlite version of Yamnet](https://tfhub.dev/google/lite-model/yamnet/classification/tflite/1) by using `python3 scripts/yamnet_lite_record.py --config-file <path to config file>` instead.

 If you are launching the program for the first time and went to register new users to the bot add the flag `--accept-new-users` and send `\register` to the telegram bot

 ## Recordings